 We look forward to welcoming you to the Defence College for Military Capability Integration.

 The Defence College for Military Capability Integration (DCMCI) is one of two colleges at the Defence Academy.
-DCMCI aims to strengthen the technological edge and decision advantage across the defence enterprise.
+DCMCI aims to strengthen the technological edge and decision advantage across the defence enterprise through education and partnerships.

 DCMCI provides course members from the UK and its partner nations with the defence and security training and education they need to maintain and advance warfighting capability.
-They partner with Cranfield University, Think Tank and industry partners, including the Defence Science and Technology Laboratory.
-DCMCI continually review its curricula to ensure they keep up to date with and exploit new technology.
+They partner with Cranfield University, Think Tank and industry partners, including the Defence Science and Technology Laboratory, to ensure its curricula keeps pace with emerging technologies.

 Please bring photo ID.

-If you are travelling by vehicle, please abide by the 20mph speed limit and adhere to the Highway Code when commuting across site.
+If you are travelling by vehicle, please observe the 20mph speed limit and adhere to the Highway Code when commuting across site.

 The Defence Academy is a smoke-free and vape-free site.
-For information surrounding our smoking policy, please contact your visit sponsor.
+For information regarding our smoking policy, please contact your visit sponsor.

 Internet Access